FREE SHIPPING on orders over $75 International: over $250

 7. Fill the teapot up with water.

 Fill the teapot until it is overflowing, like before.
-Put the tea lid on and once again pour hot water on the outside of the teapot.
+Place the tea lid on, and once again pour hot water over the outside of the teapot.
 This will ensure proper heat retention.
+Refrain from overpouring if using a Gaiwan.

-After a few seconds (time will vary depending on the tea), pour the brew into the cha hai, making sure the teapot is emptied to the last drop.
-Optionally use a strainer to catch small bits of tea leaves.
+After a few seconds (the time will vary depending on the tea), pour the brew into the cha hai, ensuring the teapot is emptied to the last drop.
+Optionally, use a strainer to catch small bits of tea leaves.

 Emptying the teapot completely ensures that the tea leaves won’t continue steeping.

-Also known as the “bowl of impartiality”, a cha hai ensures that every participant gets the same cup of tea.
+Also known as the “fairness cup”, a Cha Hai ensures that every participant gets the same cup of tea.

 9. Pour the tea into each individual cup.

-Little by little, making sure everyone ends up with the same amount of tea.
+Slowly, ensuring that everyone receives the same amount of tea.

 10. Enjoy the tea.

 Gong fu cha can often last up to 15 rounds, sometimes even more.
 Each cup will taste and smell different.
 Take time to observe these subtleties.
-Certain types of tea have the tendency to change vastly both in aroma and taste, throughout servings.
+Certain types of tea tend to vary substantially in aroma and taste across servings.
 Drinking tea gong fu style allows for the tea leaves to open up gradually, layer by layer.

-11. Repeat the previous steps, each time increasing the steeping time by a little.
+11. Repeat the previous steps, each time increasing the steeping time slightly.

-Repeat until you feel that the tea has served its all.
+Repeat until you feel that the tea is finished.
 Or until you are satisfied.
 There is nothing wrong with storing used tea leaves in the fridge for future rounds of gong fu cha, or even using them to make some cold-brewed tea.
 The perfect way to not waste tea leaves!

 12. Smell your cup.

 After you have finished drinking your tea, take the time to smell your teacup.
-The aroma will often be completely different from the aroma of the tea itself.
+The aroma will often differ markedly from that of the tea itself.
 Offer to exchange teacups with other participants.
-Usually, each cup will have its own individual scent.
+Typically, each cup has its own scent.
 It is a way of peaking into the other person’s tea experience.

 13. Give thanks.